thomasheremans/spreadsheet-query/README.md

     6. Place downloaded JSON in this repository

 ## How to Run:
+# First time only
+1. Rune `npm i` to install the dependencies
-1. Always run `node deploy_commands.js` first.
-This syncs the bot with you discord server, which is specified by `guildId`.
+2. Run `node deploy_commands.js` to sync the bot with you discord server, which is specified by `guildId`.
+# Each time before running the discord commands
-2. Run `node index.js`.
+1. Run `node index.js`.